Junior

 The Pick and Place Test aims for the robot to complete the task to pick up an object from one location and move it to another location.

-Real Size Skills Challenge
+Real Size Skills Challenge1.
+Robot Guide Test

 The Robot Guide Tests aim for a robot to simulate a guide dog leading a blind or visually impaired person around obstacles.
 Every time it encounters an obstacle, the robot has to indicate where the obstacle is for the blind/visually impaired person in effective and creative way so that the robot and the person can go around obstacles (without hitting).